Natural Emerald Grading

 Emerald Color and Emerald Color Chart

-Color is the number one thing that determines the quality of natural emeralds.
-In regards to natural emeralds, color is divided into three categories which include hue, tonal grade, and saturation.
-Tonal grade is what establishes the degree of darkness or lightness of green that is found in the gem.
-Natural emeralds can have a wide variety of green tones.
-These include: Very Light, Light, Medium Light, Medium, Medium.
+In natural emeralds, color is evaluated by three categories: hue, tonal grade and saturation.
+Tonal grade establishes the degree of darkness or lightness of green that is found in the gem.
+Natural emeralds have a wide variety of green tones, including Very Light, Light, Medium Light, Medium and Medium.
 You can see the difference in actual natural stones below in our emerald color chart.

 Emerald Grading Scale

 Emeralds are gemstones.
-Therefore, they can be graded by the preferred grading system for all gemstones.
-They can be placed into the categories Natural AAA, AA, or A.
+Therefore, they can be graded by the preferred grading system for all gemstones: Natural AAA, AA, or A.

-- Natural AAA - This is the highest quality and best category that an emerald can be in.
-In terms of quality, they are the top 10% of gemstones.
+- Natural AAA: This is the highest quality.
+It represents are the top 10% of gemstones.
 Natural AAA emeralds are rich green, moderately to slightly included, and they exhibit very high brilliance.

-- Natural AA - This is the second best category for gemstones.
+- Natural AA: This is the second-best category for gemstones.
 Natural AA gemstones account for 20-30% of all gemstones.
-Emeralds in this category are medium green and moderately included
+Emeralds in this category are medium green and may include moderate inclusions.

-- Natural A - This category accounts for 50-75% of all gemstones.
+- Natural A: This category accounts for 50 to 75% of all gemstones.
 Natural A emeralds are dark green, heavily included, and opaque.
-They are still good, but they are considered to have the lowest quality compared to the two categories above
+They are still good, but they are considered to be of a lower quality compared to the two categories above.

-Apart from Natural AAA, AA, and A, there’s also a category that some emeralds are in called Heirloom/Rare Emerald.
+Apart from Natural AAA, AA, and A, there’s also a category called Heirloom/Rare Emerald.
 This is the highest quality, even better than AAA.
-They are very rare and expensive, though.
+They are extremely rare and expensive.

 Inclusions in Emeralds

 Inclusions are normal in emeralds, but if there are too many, the gemstone will start to look less like a crystal.
-Also, too many inclusions can compromise how durable a stone is, and they can lower the value if they’re too close to the surface.
-Low clarity emeralds will have too many inclusions, especially ones close to the surface.
+Too many inclusions can also compromise how durable a stone is, and they can lower the value if they’re too close to the surface.
+Low-clarity emeralds will have too many inclusions, especially ones close to the surface.
 However, it’s important to understand that inclusions are a natural part of emeralds, and you should always expect to find them.
 Inclusions in emeralds are special, and if an emerald doesn't have any inclusions it could be synthetic, or an imitation.